eren006/hello_flask/readme.md

 - **Liked**: Whether UserA liked UserB (1 for yes, 0 for no).
 - **Disliked**: Whether UserA disliked UserB (1 for yes, 0 for no).

+## Test Cases

+- Few test cases have been written in test_app.py.
+You can simply just run that code and run the test cases.

 ## Github Link

 https://github.com/eren006/team_11_dating_app